What Is High-Functioning Bipolar Disorder?

 Types of bipolar disorder

-• Unspecified bipolar disorder – is marked by manic and depressive episodes, but with symptoms that may lack the severity or duration typical in other forms of bipolar disorder.
+• Unspecified bipolar disorder: Unspecified bipolar disorder is marked by manic and depressive episodes, but with symptoms that may lack the severity or duration typical in other forms of bipolar disorder.
 While people who have bipolar disorder usually experience episodes that last one week or longer, people with this form of the condition might experience highs and lows that cycle back and forth in days rather than weeks.

 The term high-functioning bipolar disorder is not identified in the Diagnostic and Statistical Manual of Mental Disorders (DSM-5).
 It is instead a categorization that some people use to identify any form of bipolar disorder that is managed by the person with the condition somewhat effectively.
-Someone with bipolar 1 or bipolar 2 could be considered high functioning, as can people with unspecified bipolar disorder and cyclothymic disorder.
+Someone with bipolar I or bipolar II could be considered high functioning, as can people with unspecified bipolar disorder and cyclothymic disorder.
 Each of these forms of bipolar disorder is marked by a series of manic and depressive episodes.
 What makes someone high functioning is their ability to cope with and adapt to the onset of an episode.

 While the term high-functioning carries with it a connotation of being better or healthier, this is not necessarily the case.
 Many people with high-functioning bipolar disorder have learned how to cope by hiding their condition or putting pressure on themselves.
-People with high-functioning bipolar might actually experience more challenging symptoms of stress and anxiety because they believe they must constantly be “on” or working to hide the severity of the effects of the disorder.
+People with high-functioning bipolar disorder might actually experience more challenging symptoms of stress and anxiety because they believe they must constantly be “on” or working to hide the severity of the effects of the disorder.

 Getty/Carlina Teteris